 Pace and Space: sip your drink, alternate with non-alcoholic beverages, and don’t drink more than 1 standard drink per hour.

 Eat before and while drinking: having food in your stomach slows the rate at which alcohol is absorbed into your bloodstream.

 Don't mix alcohol with other drugs or medications.

 Are you sick or tired?
 If so, know that your body will metabolize alcohol more slowly.

 Beyond .05 BAC is when a person will experience more unpleasant and usually unwanted effects of alcohol use including impaired judgment, loss of coordination, slurring speech, blackouts, vomiting or alcohol overdose.

 Interested In Calculating Your BAC?

 Visit the B4U Drink Educator.
-This website, designed by The Century Council, includes a Virtual Bar where you can estimate your BAC before you go out. http://www.b4udrink.org/
+This website, designed by The Century Council (funded by distillers), includes a Virtual Bar where you can estimate your BAC before you go out. http://www.b4udrink.org/

 Signs Of Alcohol Overdose